-Opening Remarks by DPM Teo Chee Hean at the Opening of the Asean Transport Ministers Meeting 2017 on Thursday, 12 October 2017, at Marina Bay Sands, Singapore
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the Opening of the ASEAN Transport Ministers Meeting 2017 on 12 October 2017 at Marina Bay Sands.

 “Enhancing Connectivity and Integration for a More Prosperous ASEAN”

 Excellencies and Distinguished Guests,

 A warm welcome to Singapore.
 This year’s ASEAN Transport Ministers Meeting is particularly significant, as we celebrate ASEAN’s 50th anniversary.

 Our meeting today reflects our shared commitment to enhance connectivity among our economies, and pursue greater integration for a more prosperous ASEAN.
 ASEAN is already a preferred location by many multinationals for sourcing and production within our ASEAN Free Trade Area and free trade agreements with Australia, China, India and New Zealand.1 This has in turn facilitated trade and investment, and boosted tourism.

 We can look to the future with excitement.
 ASEAN is now a large market, with a population of over 620 million people.
 Our combined GDP is more than US$ 2.5 trillion, and ASEAN is projected to be the fourth largest economy by 20502.

 The transport sector is the backbone and critical enabler of trade and tourism flows, powering ASEAN’s progress, economic development and people-to-people interactions.
 In fact, it is the integration of our transport sectors which has brought all of us together conveniently here to meet.
 Last year, ASEAN welcomed 116 million international visitors, of which almost half (43%) were from fellow ASEAN countries3.
 This also reflects the increased people-to-people flows that we have with increasing integration and mutual understanding of the people of ASEAN.